 Asah Waterfall (Mukut Waterfall)

-The Asah Waterfall near Mukut village on the southern coast is Tioman’s most spectacular waterfall and a highlight of any visit to the island.
-This is the waterfall that appeared in the 1958 film South Pacific, and its dramatic cascade surrounded by jungle remains as impressive today as it was on the silver screen.
-The hike from Mukut takes approximately two hours through dense jungle, though you can reduce the walking time by taking a water taxi to Mukut from any west coast village.
-The waterfall plunge pool is perfect for a refreshing swim after the trek.
+The Asah Waterfall near Mukut village on Tioman’s southern coast appeared in the 1958 film South Pacific — the same production that gave Tioman its Hollywood debut.
+The cascade, surrounded by dense jungle, is still as dramatic today as it was on screen.
+The hike from Mukut takes approximately two hours, though you can shorten the walk by taking a water taxi to Mukut from any west coast village first.
+The plunge pool at the base is perfect for a swim after the trek.

 Ali’s Waterfall

-Located near Juara, Ali’s Waterfall is a smaller but easily accessible waterfall that makes for a pleasant short hike.
-The trail from Juara takes approximately 30 minutes through the jungle and leads to a series of cascading pools where you can swim and relax surrounded by pristine forest.
+Located near Juara, Ali’s Waterfall is smaller but easily accessible — a 30-minute walk from the village through jungle to a series of cascading pools where you can swim surrounded by undisturbed forest.
+A good half-day option if you are already basing yourself on the east coast.

 Turtle Conservation

-The Juara Turtle Project on Tioman’s east coast is a community-based conservation initiative dedicated to protecting sea turtles and their nesting habitats.
-The project operates a hatchery, conducts nesting beach patrols during the nesting season from May through September, and runs educational programs for visitors.
-Short-term volunteer opportunities are available for travelers who want to contribute to conservation during their stay.
-Activities include nighttime beach patrols, hatchery monitoring, data collection, and beach clean-ups.
-Witnessing a turtle nesting or a hatchling release is one of the most extraordinary wildlife experiences available on Tioman.
+The Juara Turtle Project on Tioman’s east coast is a community-based initiative protecting sea turtle nesting habitats.
+The project operates a hatchery, runs nighttime beach patrols from May through September, and offers short-term volunteer opportunities for travelers.
+Activities include beach patrols, hatchery monitoring, data collection, and beach clean-ups.
+Watching a turtle nest or witnessing hatchlings reach the water is one of the most extraordinary wildlife experiences available anywhere on Malaysia’s islands — and it happens here, at community scale, without the corporate packaging you sometimes find elsewhere.

 Duty-Free Shopping